KimGreenbush/Pirate_Crew/README.md

 If you need to remove a pirate have them Walk the Plank!
 They're organized alphabetically so it's easy to find who you're looking for.

-And it's responsive so you can build your crew on the go!
+And it's responsive so you can build your crew on any screen!

 ## Visuals